WangLabTHU/esMPRA/README.md

 Reference run time for this step: 2:45, 127% CPU-Util.
 See the reference running result in the qc_report_for_step4.pdf file within the ref_result folder.

+Reference run time on the lightweight laptop: 3:41, ~35% CPU-Util

 ## Assessing the reproducibility of the experiment <a name="step5_compare_diff_rep">